Netconcepts

-Netconcepts was a web marketing and web development agency founded by Stephan Spencer and headquartered in Madison, Wisconsin.
-Netconcepts specialized in SEO for Fortune 500 ecommerce companies and major media brands.
+Netconcepts is a web marketing and web development agency founded by Stephan Spencer and headquartered in Madison, Wisconsin.
+Netconcepts specializes in SEO for Fortune 500 ecommerce companies and major media brands.

 Netconcepts was acquired in January 2010 by Covario, which was then the nation's largest independent SEM (search engine marketing) and SEO (search engine optimization) solutions provider, offering both software and marketing services for paid and organic search management.
 Covario was itself acquired in 2014 by Dentsu Aegis, a multinational media and digital marketing communications company.

+Netconcepts was relaunched in 2021 when the name became available again.

 Overview

 In 1995, the web development company Internet Concepts LLC was founded by its president Stephan Spencer, eventually renaming itself to Netconcepts LLC.

 In 2000, A New Zealand office, Netconcepts Ltd., was opened by Spencer in Browns Bay, Auckland and then later, Christchurch.
 Netconcepts Ltd. was the design and production arm of Netconcepts LLC, the office in Madison.
 The majority of the over 50 staff wereemployed in the New Zealand office though some of the owners and key executives were based in Madison.
 The company was featured in a case study by the New Zealand Government's Work-Life Balance Project.